multiaxis/TCode-Specification/README.md

 - Linear motions in three axes:

-  - `L0` is positive relative to the user
+  - `L0` is positive up relative to the user
   - `L1` is positive moving away from the user
   - `L2` is positive moving to the user's left